holochain/runtime-tauri/README.md

 ### Kotlin Libraries

-#### holochain-service-client
+#### client

-A Kotlin library `org.holochain.androidserviceruntime.holochain_service_client` containing a client class and types needed for connecting to the HolochainService in [holochain-service].
+A Kotlin library `org.holochain.androidserviceruntime.client` containing a client class and types needed for connecting to the HolochainService in [holochain-service].

 #### holochain-service